coffeetycoon/Coffee-Tycoon/README.md

 - Achievements for coffee collection will scale to 1 quintillion coffee
 - Achievements for shop item collection will scale to 5000 items
 - New achievement pack: upgrades collection, achievement for 10% of upgrades, then 20% and so on until 100% of upgrades
+- Remove number from notifications on achievement packs
+- Claimed achievements will now have a green border/theme, so as not to confuse them with unclaimed achievements
+  - Unclaimed (but completed) achievements will not change

 ### v1.10 – A Whole Latte Trade
 - Progressive unlocking of shop items (shop items that you cannot afford 50% of the initial price for will not be shown)
-- Add new shop items beyond Coffee Franchise
+- Add new shop items beyond Coffee Franchise (up till producing 100 billion coffee [named like, coffee planet, galaxy, universe, solar system, continent, country, factory etc, can scale in size till universe if needed])
 - Add bulk buying options (×1, ×10, ×100)
   - Notifications like “Bought 10× Barista”
 - Add ability to **sell shop items**